 What is TMD and How Does it Develop?

-‘TMD’ stands for temporomandibular joint disorder, a painful condition which affects your face, jaws, and mouth.
-While the root cause of it is yet unknown, there are a few factors that can trigger it, and they are often stress-related.
+‘TMD’ stands for Temporomandibular Joint Disorder, a painful condition which causes facial pain.
+This can exist anywhere within it, from your jaws, to mouth and even ears.
+Whilst the root cause of TMD is yet unknown, there are a few triggers that are often stress related.
 These are:

 - Habitual grinding or clenching of teeth